ashen-v2/cs50p-capstone/README.md

 # 🎓 CS50P Capstone: YouTube Video Transcript API

-This project is a FastAPI-based web service for serving transcripts, playlists, and video metadata from CS50 YouTube videos.
+This project is a FastAPI-based API for returning transcripts, playlists, and video metadata from a database that contains transcripts of videos in CS50 youtube channel.
 It is designed as a capstone project for CS50P.

 ## ✨ Features